 Hey Internet, continuing on my vegan seafood kick, I’ve been wanting to try vegan scallops for a while.
 I had some great non-vegan ones at a restaurant many years ago and I’ve been missing them ever since.

-So the vegan oysters are made of king oyster mushrooms!
-The stems are thick and you can slice them into an oyster shape.
+So the vegan scallops are made of king oyster mushrooms!
+The stems are thick cylinders and you can slice them into an scallop shape.
 But the flavor also imparts so much, and with the right marinade, it really does taste like scallops.
 So good.

 And you can serve these with whatever you like.
 I chose pasta because I wanted to use up the leftover marinade (I mean, why let delicious go to waste) and I incorporated it as a pasta sauce.
 SO, so, SO good.